openhealthcare/opal-lab/README.md

 We then provide some syntactic sugar so that you can use them as if the observations are fields within the tables.

+Note if fields a class has changed test type.
+Old observations will be discarded on update.
+Also if observations for a different test type are sent over to the server, these will be ignored.

 ### Writing Custom Observations
 opal-labs ships with an the most common use cases however its perfectly possible that you'd like to write observations for your specific requirements.